photonzz/photonz_ui/README.md

-# photonz_ui
+photonz_ui is a lightweight WoW addon that enhances the game with a few convenient features and option settings.

-world of warcraft addon that includes different useful commands
+Slash Commands

-list of commands:
+photonz_ui offers the following slash commands:

 ## photonz_ui_help (show help)
 ### show help